web-deps/odom/docs/api/api.md

 ## `Component`

 The component class.
-Checkout [Component](./component/component.md) for more.
+Refer to [Component](./component/component.md) for more.

 ## `$A`